marcosmartinez7/marcosmartinez7/README.md

- 😄 I'm a Software Engineer with 5 years in the industry, focused mainly on research and leadership.
+ 😄 Software Engineer with 5 years in the industry, focused mainly on research and leadership.

  🌱 Currently working on [RIF Lumino](https://developers.rsk.co/rif/lumino/) and other blockchain related projects.